Get started Bring yourself up to speed with our introductory content.

 This is how to change the last Git commit message

-Also, note that the content of the Git log is replicated when a developer pushes it to a remote repository such as GitHub or GitLab.
+The history documented in the Git log is what's replicated when a developer pushes to a remote repository such as GitHub or GitLab.
 That means no public evidence exists to indicate that any other commits happened.

-If anyone were to look at the repository using anything other than the local reflog command, it would appear as though the last Git commit message changed.
+If anyone looks at the local repository using anything other than the local reflog command, it appears as though the last Git commit message changed.